 Signs of a Heart Murmur in Dogs

 Other times, a stethoscope is needed to detect the murmur.
 As mentioned, some dogs do not develop any signs of heart murmur at all, so the heart murmur may never be detected unless the dog sees a veterinarian.
-Other times dogs may develop the following symptoms:
+Other times dogs may develop the following symptoms of heart murmurs in dogs:

 • Loss of Appetite